-Since joining the Laser Technology and Applications Group at MIT Lincoln Laboratory in 2002, Dr. Hybl has been developing both laser-based detectors for biological agents and novel technologies that enable high-power lasers for Department of Defense applications.
+Since joining the Laser Technology and Applications Group at Lincoln Laboratory in 2002, Dr. Hybl has been developing both laser-based detectors for biological agents and novel technologies that enable high-power lasers for Department of Defense applications.
 He has investigated laser-induced breakdown spectroscopy to augment existing fluorescence-based detectors with enhanced discrimination of bioagents from background aerosol particles.
 Currently, his work focuses on developing kW-class solid-state lasers based on cryogenically cooled Yb:YAG (Ytterbium: yttrium aluminum garnet).

 BS, Electrical Engineering, University of Wyoming

 BS, Mathematics, University of Wyoming